San Jose, Northern Samar: History

-The Municipality of San Jose grew from a place that was then covered with bushes, shrubs, zacates, and marshes, where wild chicken, locally known as ilajas, abounded.
+The Municipality of San Jose, initially a part of the undivided province of Samar, grew from a place that was then covered with bushes, shrubs, zacates, and marshes, where wild chicken, locally known as ilajas, abounded.
 It was then called carangian, being the site where hunters assembled their trap, known as carang, to catch wild chickens.
 In time, the word carangan was corrupted and the place began to be known as Carangian.
 Due to favorable economic opportunities, people migrated to the place.
 As the population grew, it became a barrio within the administrative jurisdiction of the Municipality of Bobon known as Carangian.

 With the construction of a deep-sea port, steamers and ships from Manila and other countries began to dock in Carangian, which due to its strategic location and the presence of the well-protected deep-sea port, quickly became the main port entry of Northern Samar.
 As its economy boomed, the barrio aspired to become an independent municipality as early as 1932.
 In that year, the governor of Samar, Pedro Arteche, conducted a plebiscite for the conversion of Barrio Carangian into a municipality.
 Due to the overwhelming negative votes in the Poblacion of Bobon and some other barrios, that was not realized.

 Before the elections of 1949, the leaders of Carangian took advantage of a rift between President Elpidio Quirino and José Dira Avelino, President of the Senate, to separate from Bobon.
-A delegation was formed under the leadership of Eladio T. Balite, Representative of the first district of Samar.
+A delegation was formed under the leadership of Eladio Balite, Representative of the first district of Samar.
 The delegation was dispatched to Manila to lobby for the independence of Carangian.
 After more than a month of going from office to office in Manila, the delegation succeeded in having the Barrio of Carangian created into the Municipality of San Jose.
-Eugenio Perez, Speaker of the House, was also instrumental in the creation of the new municipality.
-Thus, on July 25, 1949, by virtue of Executive Order No. 248 of the then President Elpidio Quirino, Carangian together with eleven other barrios became the new municipality of San Jose, named in honor of the late Jose Tagros Balite Sr, then Mayor of Bobon.
+House Speaker Eugenio Perez was also instrumental in the creation of the new municipality.
+Thus, on July 25, 1949, by virtue of Executive Order No. 248 signed by President Elpidio Quirino, Carangian and eleven other barrios became the new municipality of San Jose, named in honor of the late Jose Tagros Balite Sr., who was the Mayor of Bobon.
+Following the 1965 Samar division plebiscite, San Jose became part of the new province of Northern Samar.